10 Things You Need To Ask Your Clients

 What are you eating?

 You can’t out train an unhealthy diet.
-So when you’ve been training your client for six weeks and they haven’t shifted a kilogram its obvious that something is not in order; that could your training style, but most commonly its what your clients are putting in their mouths.
+So when you’ve been training your client for six weeks and they haven’t shifted a kilogram its obvious that something is not in order; that could be your training style, but most commonly its what your clients are putting in their mouths.

 Making PT sessions enjoyable